eqNj/eqN-PD2-Filter/README.md

 If you would like to contact me, find me in the offical PD2 Discord with the name eqN.

-I've created what is essentially a remastered version of Kryszard's Project Diablo 2 loot filter.
-Big thanks to him for his awesome work on his filter!
+Originally, this was a remastered version of Kryszard's Project Diablo 2 loot filter.
+Now, due to many formatting changes and differences in aesthetics it is mostly all its own.
+I do want to give a big thanks to him for his awesome work on his filter tbough!

 I have kept many of the core features of Kryszard's filter intact and added several Quality of Life features.